section-engineering-education/engineering-education/content/articles/astradb-nodejs/index.md

 Apache cassandra is distributed No SQL database management system.
 To ensure reliablility at scale, Apache cassandra relies on replication and partitioning of its infrastructure.
 However, this form of cloud-native development is normaly complicated.

 This article focuses on the basics of using Apache Cassandra and Astra DB.
 We will perform CRUD operations on a blog database using Node.js and Datastax's document API.
+We will create tables, read database records, perform updates, and deletions.

 ### Prerequisites